So why is the SmartThings App migration starting now?

 SmartThings App: Routines become Scenes and Automations

-Routines in the Classic app will get split into Scenes and Automations.
-You will have a choice here to make with each one so it’s maybe good to know your different routines and automation but don’t worry, once you’re done the migration process you can go and create new scenes and Automation – but only in the new app.
+You will have a choice to make with each one – it’s good to know your different routines and automation.
+Don’t worry, once you’re done with the migration process you can go and create new scenes and automation – but only in the new app.